U-Value Calculation for External Wall Insulation Thickness — UK Guide 2026

 200 6.45 6.95 0.14 Passive House territory

-Key Takeaway: On a standard 215 mm solid brick wall, 90 mm of graphite EPS (λ 0.031 W/mK) is the minimum thickness that meets the Part L retrofit target of 0.30 W/m²K, 100 mm provides a comfortable compliance margin for most substrates, and 150 mm is the starting point for Future Homes Standard 2026 projects targeting 0.18 W/m²K.
+Key Takeaway: On a standard 215 mm solid brick wall, 90 mm of graphite EPS (λ 0.031 W/mK) is the minimum thickness that meets the Part L retrofit target of 0.30 W/m²K, 100 mm provides a comfortable compliance margin for most substrates, and 150 mm is the starting point for projects targeting the Future Homes Standard at 0.18 W/m²K.

-Three distinct regulatory targets apply to external walls in England as of 2026, and the correct thickness depends on which target governs your project.
-Retrofit projects upgrading existing walls fall under the "reasonable provision" threshold of 0.30 W/m²K set by Approved Document L (2021 edition), while new-build dwellings must meet the limiting fabric standard of 0.26 W/m²K — or, under the Future Homes Standard, the notional target of 0.18 W/m²K that applies from 2026 onward.
+Three distinct regulatory targets apply to external walls in England, and the correct thickness depends on which target governs your project.
+Retrofit projects upgrading existing walls fall under the "reasonable provision" threshold of 0.30 W/m²K set by Approved Document L, while new-build dwellings must meet the limiting fabric standard of 0.26 W/m²K — or, under the Future Homes Standard, the notional target of 0.18 W/m²K.
 The table in the previous section maps each threshold to a specific graphite EPS thickness on standard brick masonry.

 The worked example assumes a "clean" wall with uniform brick conductivity and no thermal bridges — but real-world walls rarely match the textbook.
 Several factors can push the actual U-value higher or lower than the calculated figure, and understanding these variables helps you specify with confidence rather than discovering a shortfall at the Building Control inspection stage.

-• Mechanical fixings create point thermal bridges: Each polystyrene fixing plug that penetrates the insulation board creates a small path for heat to bypass the insulation.
-BR 443 requires a correction factor (typically 0.002–0.004 W/m²K per fixing) to be added to the calculated U-value when fixings are included.
-At 6–8 fixings per m², this can add approximately 0.01–0.03 W/m²K to the headline figure — a margin worth including in borderline-thickness specifications.
+• Mechanical fixings create point thermal bridges: each polystyrene fixing plug that penetrates the insulation board creates a small path for heat to bypass the insulation.
+BR 443 requires a correction factor (typically 0.002–0.004 W/m²K per fixing) to be added when fixings are included.
+At 6–8 fixings per m², this adds approximately 0.01–0.03 W/m²K to the headline figure — a margin worth including in borderline-thickness specifications.

-• Mortar joints and air gaps affect brick conductivity: The combined method in BS EN ISO 6946 accounts for mortar joints as a parallel thermal path through the masonry layer.
+• Mortar joints affect effective brick conductivity: the combined method in BS EN ISO 6946 accounts for mortar joints as a parallel thermal path through the masonry layer.
 Standard lime mortar joints (λ 0.88 W/mK) at 10 mm width increase the effective conductivity of the brickwork slightly above the brick-only value, while wider or more conductive cement mortar joints amplify this effect further.

 For the cleanest workflow, build a simple spreadsheet with one row per layer, columns for thickness, λ, and calculated R-value, and a cell that sums all R-values and returns the U-value automatically.
 Once set up, changing the insulation thickness to test different scenarios takes seconds — and you can hand a printed copy to the Building Control officer as supporting evidence alongside the manufacturer's TDS and Declaration of Performance.
 This documentation trail is especially valuable on publicly funded retrofit projects where PAS 2035 requires the Retrofit Coordinator to verify that the specified U-value matches the installed build-up.